aarong/feedme-server-core/README.md

   - `err.message === "ALREADY_RESPONDED: ..."`

-  The server has already to this request (perhaps via a different listener).
+    There has already been a call to `feedOpenResponse.success()` or `feedOpenResponse.failure()`.

-#### Feed Closes
+#### Feed Close Objects

-When the `feedClose` event is fired, listeners receive two parameters, a `FeedCloseRequest` object and a `FeedCloseResponse` object.
+When the `feedClose` event is fired, listeners receive two parameters: a `FeedCloseRequest` object and a `FeedCloseResponse` object.

 ##### FeedCloseRequest

 `FeedCloseRequest` objects have the following properties:

-- `feedCloseRequest.clientId` (string) holds the client id associated with the feed close request.
+- `feedCloseRequest.clientId` (string) is the Feedme client identifier that the library has assigned to the client.

 - `feedCloseRequest.feedName` (string) is the name of the feed being closed.